TL;DR

 Age-Related Muscle Loss

 Some senior dogs develop weakness even without a major injury or disease.
 A common reason is sarcopenia, which is the gradual loss of muscle mass and muscle tone that occurs with aging.
+Veterinary sources such as Haven Lake Animal Hospital note that this gradual muscle loss is one of the most common contributors to hind-end weakness in older dogs, since reduced muscle mass means less support around the joints.

 As muscle strength decreases, a dog may: